Flashback (psychology): Cognition

-Sensory Memory
+Sensory memory

 Memory has typically been divided into sensory, short-term, and long-term processes.
 The items that are seen, or other sensory details related to an intense intrusive memory, may cause flashbacks.
 These sensory experiences take place just before the flashback event.
 They act as a conditioning stimulus for the event to appear as an involuntary memory.
 The presence of the primer increases the likelihood of the appearance of a flashback.
 Just as the sensory memory can result in this, it can also help erase the connections between the memory and the primer.
-Counter conditioning and rewriting the memory of the events that are related to the sensory cue, may help dissociate the memory from the primer.
+Counter conditioning and rewriting the memory of the events that are related to the sensory cue may help dissociate the memory from the primer.

-Short-Term Memory/Working Memory
+Short-term memory/working memory

 There have been many suspicions that disruptive memories may cause deficiencies in short term memories.
 For people who suffer from flashbacks, the hippocampus that is involved with the working memory has been damaged, supporting the theory that the working memory could have also been affected.
 Many studies were conducted to test this theory and all results concluded that intrusive memory does not affect the short-term memory or the working memory.

-Long-Term Memory
+Long-term memory

 Out of the three types of memory processes, long-term memory contains the greatest amount of memory storage and is involved in most of the cognitive processes.
-According to Rasmuseen & Berntsen, "long-term memory processes may form the core of spontaneous thought" (2009).
+According to Rasmuseen and Berntsen, "long-term memory processes may form the core of spontaneous thought" (2009).
 Thus, the memory process most related to flashbacks is long term memory.
-Additionally, other 2009 studies by Rasmuseen & Berntsen have shown that long term memory is also susceptible to extraneous factors such as recency effect, arousal, and rehearsal as it pertains to accessibility.
+Additionally, other 2009 studies by Rasmuseen and Berntsen have shown that long term memory is also susceptible to extraneous factors such as recency effect, arousal, and rehearsal as it pertains to accessibility.
 Compared to voluntary memories, involuntary memories show shorter retrieval times and little cognitive effort.
 Finally, involuntary memories arise due to automatic processing, which does not rely on higher-order cognitive monitoring, or executive control processing.
 Normally, voluntary memory would be associated with contextual information, allowing correspondence between time and place to happen.
 This is not true for flashbacks.
 According to Brewin, Lanius et, al, flashbacks, are disconnected from contextual information, and as a result are disconnected from time and place (2009).